stm32-periph/stm32f2/Project/STM32F2xx_StdPeriph_Examples/USART/USART_TwoBoards/DataExchangeDMA/readme.txt

 To use this example, you need to load it on two STM32 boards (let's call them BoardA and BoardB) then connect these two boards through USART lines and GND.
+In the firmware example uncomment the dedicated line in the main.h file to use the USART peripheral as STM32 Transmitter or as STM32 Receiver device.

 @verbatim
 *------------------------------------------------------------------------------*